aws-samples/sample-opensearch-perf-resilience-test/SECURITY_IMPROVEMENTS.md

 # Security Improvements

+> **DISCLAIMER**: This code is provided as a sample for educational and testing purposes only.
+Users must perform their own security review and due diligence before deploying any code to production environments.
+The security improvements outlined in this document represent a baseline set of practices but may not address all security considerations for your specific environment.

 This document outlines the security improvements made to address the issues identified in the security scan of the OpenSearch Performance and Resilience Testing repository.

 ## Overview of Security Issues Addressed